Skip to content ↓

 Class Reader

-In our Guided Reading this week, we have read the story 'My Shadow is Pink' written and illustrated by Scott Stuart.
+In our Guided Reading this week, we have been reading 'Ruby's Worry' by Tom Percival.

 Picture News